-At the moment, the resource group includes ca 30 participants from 12 different countries, covering both pediatric and adult professionals.
-It’s a very multidisciplinary group which include PTs, orthopedic surgeons, endocrinologists, rheumatologists, anaesthesiologists, pain specialists, psychologists, pediatricians, researchers, nurses and a social worker.
-The group also includes two professionals who have OI themselves.
+At the moment, the resource group includes ca 30 people from 12 different countries, covering both pediatric and adult professionals.
+It’s a multidisciplinary group which include PTs, orthopedic surgeons, endocrinologists, rheumatologists, anaesthesiologists, pain specialists, psychologists, pediatricians, researchers, nurses and a social worker.
+The group also includes professionals who have OI themselves.
 In addition we have representatives from OIFE and the OIF, who contribute with administrative support and input from the perspectives of adults with OI and parents of children with OI

-We have agreed on the common goals:
+We have agreed on the following common goals:

 - Recommendations on how to assess pain in OI incl. different kinds of pain

 - Recommendations on how to measure pain in OI in the clinic and in clinical trials